Below is a lengthy article about many aspects of the game DUNGEONS OF CHAOS.

 - result in an action being taken if an action indicator is present: this is a floating TALK or OPEN or USE sign. they appear if you are in vicinity of a door, chest, NPC, fountain etc. For this to occur on the press of a directional arrow is an OPTION that is ON by default but can be deactivated in the options menu.

 - result in the player running in that direction, and around corners thereafter, until he hits an obstacle, monster, or expansion in directional options (coming from a corridor into a room). this is called the “dungeon run” mode and is triggered by the “DGN RUN” tickbox at the bottom left.
 You can make the box disappear in the options menu if it bothers you.
+Using keyboard controls, SHIFT and a directional key will induce running as well.

 You can set the step speed/delay at which the party moves in the OPTIONS menu, which in the main view is displayed as a white option sign.
 We recommend you play around with that as it gives a different feel depending on device, and the default may not be the most enjoyable setting on each device.